HackGT/live-site/README.md

 # Virtual Checkin

+The HexLabs platform for hosting livestreams, virtual events, schedules, FAQs and more!

 Client Setup
 1. Go to `/client`
 2. Copy `.env.example` to `client/.env` or create an new file `client/.env`